Eddie Southern: International career

 Southern competed at the 1956 Summer Olympics in the 400 meter hurdles, where he won the silver medal.
 As an 18-year-old, Southern as a Texas youth set the Olympic Record in the 400 metres hurdles (50.1 seconds) in the semifinals in 1956 at Melbourne on his way to taking the silver medal to fellow American Glenn Davis's gold.
 Southern won another silver medal in the 4 × 400 m relay at the 1959 Pan American Games.

 Death

 Southern died on May 17, 2023, at the age of 85.

 Honors

 In 1956, Southern was inducted into the Friar Society, the oldest honor society at The University of Texas, which recognizes students who made significant contributions to The University of Texas.
 The Friar Society's purpose is "to associate together leading members of the senior or graduate classes for mutual benefit and cooperation, and to promote the best interests of the University and the student body."

 Southern was inducted into the Texas Track and Field Coaches Association Hall of Fame (2013), Sunset High School Hall of Fame, and Drake Relays Athletes Hall of Fame.

-Southern was selected in the 29th round of the 1959 NFL draft by the Chicago Bears, but did not play in the league.
+Southern was selected 345th overall in the 29th round of the 1959 NFL draft by the Chicago Bears, but did not play in the league.